tooveo/atom-ruby/README.md

 ### v1.5.2
 - Fixed a bug with too many running threads in celluloid
 - Added limits to Bulk Length, Size and Flush Interval
-- Changed integration test using to use multiple threads
+- Changed integration test to use multiple threads
+- More verbose error handling
+- The tracker is now blocking by default

 ### v1.5.1